 Having accessible water sources around your home will draw in mosquitoes.
 Mosquitoes lay their eggs in standing or slow moving water.
 Some of the biggest culprits of water sources include unused tires, cans, pools and pool covers.
 Any plastic containers or ceramic pots for planting that are empty and collect water should be removed.
 Make sure to clean out your gutters as much as possible, and always keep an eye out for water build up around the house.
 Bird baths are also an easy target for mosquitoes!

 Plant Mosquito-Repelling Plants

 Citronella mosquito plants (Citrosa Geranium) are a natural mosquito repellent for your yard.
 This plant has a natural scent that mosquitoes hate!
-Other flowers and plants that can an also keep these insects away from the yard include marigolds, calendula, rosemary, mint and lemongrass.
+Flowers like marigolds and calendula, along with herbs like rosemary, mint and lemongrass, can also keep biting insects away from the yard.
 Plant them near your patio or deck for best results.

 Change Your Lighting

 Certain lights attract bugs, so opt for yellow lights instead of traditional white bulbs.
 The golden glow also makes for a more pleasant outdoor experience.
 Turn off your outdoor lights before going to bed, as well.

 Repel insects while creating a nice ambience in your car by lighting citronella candles.
 The oil in the candle masks scents that are attractive to insects.
 Find these at your local home improvement or grocery store.